-JC Treatment Center offers an intensive outpatient program (IOP) for individuals suffering from substance abuse.
+At JC Treatment Center, we offer an intensive outpatient program (IOP) for individuals suffering from substance abuse.
 This level of care is recommended for individuals who need a transitional level of care after completing a residential program, in addition to individuals looking to supplement their recovery.
 Our intensive outpatient program meets 3 to 5 days weekly for approximately 3 hours daily.

 While in IOP treatment, patients participate in: